 The Strand View Hotel was then passed through the hands of several owners.
 Between the 40’s and the 60’s it was considered the best hotel in the area.
 However, it declined in the late 60’s and closed in the early 80’s, by which time it was in a poor state of repair.

-A unique offering for the region, Smugglers Creek Inn is a vibrant bar and restaurant where all the locals get together and have some craic, it also attract many visitors from other parts of Ireland, Northern Ireland and abroad.
-It opens every day from May to September and weekends throughout the winter serving delicious food and refreshing drinks.
+A unique offering for the region, Smugglers Creek Inn is a vibrant bar and restaurant where all the locals get together and have some craic.
+It also attract many visitors from other parts of Ireland, Northern Ireland and overseas.
+It opens every day from Mid-May to Mid-September and weekends for the rest of the year, except for mid-Nov to mid-Dec, serving delicious food and refreshing drinks.

 Enjoy and feel the passion we share for this enchanted place!